-The Kvarken Council’s operations have been administered by a non-profit association since 2008.
-The Council will be reorganized into a European Grouping of Territorial Cooperation (EGTC) in the beginning of 2021.
+The Kvarken Council’s operations was administered by a non-profit association since 2008.
+The Council became reorganized into a European Grouping of Territorial Cooperation (EGTC) in the beginning of 2021.
 The Finnish and Swedish governments approved the establishment of this new form of cooperation in November 2020.

 Map: Olaus Magnus, Carta Marina Scandinavia, 1539 (excerpt)

 The first steamboat to cross the Kvarken was the Swedish steamer Norrland, which began operating in the region in 1837 and did several trips between Umeå and Vaasa in the following years.
 Norrland was followed by other ships that carried out more or less regular traffic between cities on both sides of the Kvarken.
 After the First World War, a Swedish company started regular traffic during the summer months from Vaasa to Umeå with the steamer Turisten.
 However, this activity ceased at the Second World War’s outbreak.

 A small steamer called Pörtö began operating between Vaasa and Umeå in 1947.
 The steamer was bought in 1948 by the newly-founded shipping company Varustamo Oy Vaasa–Uumaja, which continued running the route after renaming the ship Turisten.
 Turisten was followed by a couple of other small steamers, Korsholm and Korsholm II.